tastyigniter/docs/advanced/mail.md

 ## Configuration

-Next, you can configure your mail settings from the _System > Settings > Mail_ admin settings page or through the mail configuration file located at `config/mail.php`.
+Next, you can configure your mail settings from the _Manage > Settings > Mail_ admin settings page or through the mail configuration file located at `config/mail.php`.
 In this file, you may configure the default mail driver, mail sending options, and mail "from" address.
 Next, verify that your `config/services.php` configuration file contains the required credentials for your mail service.

 ## Writing mail

 In TastyIgniter, you can send mail messages using either mail templates or mail views.
-Mail templates can be managed through the **Design > Mail templates** admin page.
+Mail templates can be managed through the _Design > Mail templates_ admin page.
 On the other hand, mail views supplied by the application or extension are stored in the `resources/views` directory within the extension's directory.

 Optionally, you can [register mail views in the Extension class](../advanced/mail#registering-mail-templates-layouts--partials) with the `registerMailTemplates` method.
 This enables automatic generation of mail templates for easy customization via the admin interface.